MikeGuantonio/practiceUno/README.md

        Player to choose again
     7. Add ability to store color of the wild card.
 X
     8. Checking color of the wild card on the discard pile
+    9. Setting up the current player to use in main game.
+    10. Wild draw four : you can only play this card if you do not have a card in your hand that matches the previous color played.